MrKumaran/MINI-Projects/Personal GPT/README.md

 You can also use other models.
 Just modify the model name in the Python file `GPT.py`.
-Note: The LLaVA model can access the internet.
+Note: The llava model can access the internet.

 ## Requirements:
 - Ollama needs to be installed.